FarazTheAnalyst/Portfolio/README.md

 This repsitory contains code for the following projects

 * Bellabeats
-  **Analysis on Fitbit data for 33 different users.
+  /*Analysis on Fitbit data for 33 different users.

 * Yelp Dataset
   Final project through Coursera.
 Questions to the project are included in the comments of the code.